 You can also have your dispute resolved in court.
 You start such a legal proceedings by engaging a lawyer who is specialised in international law.
 In the contract with your customer, supplier, or business partner you have stated whether Dutch or foreign law applies.
 The process can sometimes take a long time.
 In addition, legal proceedings are not cheap.
 Should you have a conflict with a supplier in the European Union, read about your options here.

-Check whether arbitration is an option for you
+Check whether arbitration or mediation is an option for you

 Arbitration is a way to resolve a conflict without going to court.
 Experts then decide on the conflict.
 This procedure is usually faster than legal proceedings.
 The experts are usually more specialised than judges.
 You designate an arbitral tribunal in an arbitration clause in your contract.